 For over almost a decade (2003-2012), production of rice has continued to increase, from 580 million tons produced in 2003 to 720 million tons produced in 2011, (FAO, 2013).
 Food and Agriculture Organization (FAO) (2017) world estimate of cereal supply and demand for 2015 and 2016 put wheat production at 758.0 million tonnes followed by rice which is 497.8 million tonnes.
 Despite the increase in rice production in the country, it still remains a paradox that the production has consistently fallen below the national demand (Zarmai et al.,2014).
 The authors in same view with Usman, Ilu and Sa'adatu, (2014) noted that the consumption of rice has increased tremendously in Nigeria.
-They noted that currently in Nigeria, only one third of Nigerian rice demand is being met by importation while noting that Nigeria has the potential to be self-sufficient in rice production both for food and industrial raw material needs and also for export purpose (Ajijola, Usman, Egbetokun, Akoun and Osalusi, 2012).
+They noted that currently in Nigeria has the potential to be self-sufficient in rice production both for food and industrial raw material needs and also for export purpose (Ajijola, Usman, Egbetokun, Akoun and Osalusi, 2012).

 Production of rice in Nigeria is forecasted to reach 36 million tonnes by 2050 (Federal Ministry of Agricultural and Rural Development (FMARD), 2012), however, a number of constraints have been identified as limiting factors to this goal.
 According to Ajijola et al., (2012) some of the major challenges of rice production in the country include high cost of inputs, lack of financial credit facilities, lack of improved varieties, lack of storage and processing facilities.
 There is also the problem of policy instability that makes decision-making and planning highly uncertain putting investments at great risk.
-Others include a low technology base (mechanization), decaying infrastructure, high interest rates, weak institutions (such as poorly-funded research institutes, distribution system resulting to high rate of rice importation, (Kormawa and Akande, 2010; Ajijola et al., 2012).
-Development of rice production in the country can contribute substantially to poverty alleviation, especially, for resource constrained households and can increase household food security.
+Others include a low technology base (mechanization), decaying infrastructure, high interest rates, weak institutions (such as poorly-funded research institutes, distribution system resulting to high rate of rice production in the country can contribute substantially to poverty alleviation, especially, for resource constrained households and can increase household food security.
 Encouraging the production of rice locally will lead to high reduction in dependence on imported rice.